-Join more than 100,000 art lovers who will attend the 23rd annual Festival over the weekend. with more than 600 artists on the pavement, music on the mainstage, restaurants, shops, festival food court and bistro, you’re sure to get caught up with the excitement.
+Join the tens of thousands of art lovers who will attend the Annual Festival over the weekend.
+With more than 600 artists on the pavement, music on the mainstage, restaurants, shops, festival food court and bistro, you’re sure to get caught up with the excitement.

 Admission is FREE.

 Since its creation in 1995 by a small group of Lake Worth residents led by Erin Allen and Maryanne Webber, the Street Painting Festival has grown into the most highly anticipated free cultural event in South Florida.
 Modeled after I Madonnari Italian Street Painting Festival in Santa Barbara, California, the art of street painting has attracted onlookers since the 16th century, when crowds would gather to watch as itinerant artists created masterworks on the cobblestones.
 Now in its third decade, the Lake Worth Street Painting Festival attracts 100,000 visiters each year.